TelegraphResearch/TelegraphResearch/_includes/reports/hired/exits.md

 ##LinkedIn IPO

 In May 2011, LinkedIn [went public](http://online.wsj.com/news/articles/SB10001424052748704816604576333132239509622) and saw its share price double on the first day of trading.
-Although LinkedIn is very different from Hired, it did open the door for many other businesses in the recruting space.
-LinkedIn has demonstrated how big the market is and [continues to perform well](http://money.cnn.com/quote/quote.html?symb=LNKD) despite many noted inefficiencies.
+The LinkedIn platform revolutionized the recruiting industry and helped to transition the industry to relying on internet-based services.
+LinkedIn has demonstrated the viability of making money in recruiting using technology, and [continues to perform well](http://money.cnn.com/quote/quote.html?symb=LNKD) despite many noted inefficiencies.

 ##CyberCoders